autonomio/autonomio/README.md

 Autonomio provides a very high level abstraction layer on top of Keras, using Tensorflow as a backend and spaCy for word vectorization.
 Autonomio brings deep learning and state-of-the-art linguistic processing accessible to anyone with basic computer skills.

-## Deep learning in less than 60 seconds
+## Deep learning in two simple commands

 Open a jupyter notebook (or python console) and type: